 - Conference ‘Blood day’ in May.
 The event seeks to draw attention to oncohematological patients’ concerns and to present the up-to-date information concerning treatment approaches of oncohematological diseases for patients, their relatives and general practitioners.

 - Blood cancer awareness days in September.
 Public events are organized in order to increase awareness about blood cancer and reduce cancer stigma.
 Publicity concerning new possibilities of treatment, innovations in this fields, etc. is implemented in different media channels (TV, radio, online, social media).

 Bone marrow promotion initiative ‘Be Good’

-- Community’s volunteers participate in various events, such as sports competitions, music festivals, cities’ feasts and other mass events and invite people to register to the bone marrow donor registry, give out flyers, tell more about it’s importance and answer most common questions.
+- Association’s volunteers participate in various events, such as sports competitions, music festivals, cities’ feasts and other mass events and invite people to register to the bone marrow donor registry, give out flyers, tell more about it’s importance and answer most common questions.

 - In November of 2015 to celebrate 10th birthday of the project ‘BeGood’ internet page www.begood.lt was renewed in order to give information in more attractive way.
-The community also administrates initiative’s Facebook page.
+The association also administrates initiative’s Facebook page.

 - As a result, the National Bone Marrow Donor Registry that started with only several hundreds of potential donors, now unites more than 11 000 people across Lithuania.